 Madi closes the door on 6th grade

-~This is Madi on the ride to her first day of 6th grade and....
+~this is Madi on the ride to her last day of 6th grade!

 Tuesday, June 1, 2010